-- An institution undergoing renewal of accreditation submits a list of all programs offered at the institution.
+- a.
+An institution undergoing renewal of accreditation submits a list of all programs offered at the institution.
 DEAC reviews the application and sends the institution a letter indicating the programs required for submission and the fee. - b.
-The representative educational offerings are selected based on the following criteria: - 25 percent of all educational offerings that are broadly representative. - c.
-The institution submits the curriculum materials for each selected educational offering, including supporting documentation, for review off-site by subject specialists.
+The representative educational offerings are selected based on the following criteria: - Approximately 25 percent of all educational offerings that are broadly representative. - c.
+The institution submits an Educational Offerings Report and the curriculum materials for each selected educational offering, including supporting documentation, for review off-site by subject specialists.